 - western Texas

-The fungus lives in the soil, and infection occurs when a person breathes in dust particles containing the fungus.
-The fungus does not spread from person to person.
+The fungus lives in the soil.
+The infection occurs when a person breathes in dust particles containing the fungus.
+The fungus doesn’t spread from person-to-person.

 Infection rates are highest in the late summer and early fall because the soil is dry and dust storms occur often.
 The fungus is unable to spread during periods of rainfall when the soil is damp.

-Anyone can inhale the fungus and become infected, but you have a greater risk of becoming infected if you:
+Anyone can inhale the fungus and become infected, but you have a greater risk of infection if you:

-- are a young infant, child, or older adult
+- are a young infant, a child, or an older adult

 - have had an organ transplant